Dickyne History, Family Crest & Coats of Arms

 Early Notables of the Dickyne family (pre 1700)

-More information is included under the topic Early Dickyne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Dickyne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dickyne family to Ireland